proy9714/ml-and-ai-digital-garden/src/site/notes/Real-ESRGAN.md

 > [!tip] Works exceptionally well!

 Although I have not tried tweaking all the settings.
 But the default settings were enough to **impress me**!

+> [!info] Highly recommend using Colab to try this.
+Without GPU a single image took about 20mins!

 ### Sample Output: